titpetric/platform/docs/telemetry.md

 For example, platform requests carry the request method and the route pattern, e.g. `POST /login`, to ease the grouping process.
 It's nice to see repeated traces, but the behaviour depends a lot on the tool used to display opentelemetry data.

-The package also implements an `init` function to set up the opentelemetry collector.

-Requests made to the service will be logged in opentelemetry.
+This seems suitable for Jaeger and Elastic APM.

 ## Docker Test Environment